 The classes offered cover a broad spectrum of the entertainment industry's art department and stage crafts needs, focusing on the most important and common skill applications expected of an entry-level worker.
 Hollywood CPR's training program also incorporates broad-based life skills coaching and support that focus on the myriad of social skills necessary for success in gaining and keeping employment.
 Students earn college credit (through a collaboration with West Los Angeles College).

 The After School Track is intended to allow young people ages fifteen to eighteen to experience various aspects of the crafts of the entertainment industry.
 Each session begins with a hands-on orientation to all aspects of the crafts and its application to the entertainment industry.
 Students then spend time with different instructors and have opportunities to learn and discover their areas of interest through fun and creative projects.
-We look for students who have creative interests such as drawing, painting, building models, photography and a desire to learn more.
 The after school program helps youth develop passion for the arts, opens the door to the possible careers in the industry, and provides students with the skills required to perform them.
 Students gain a foundation and learn the basics of art and technical aspects of film as applied to various areas of the entertainment industry crafts.
-The projects given simulate on a simplified scale different shop experiences, such as a basic understanding of forced prospective, vanishing points and techniques of "what the camera sees".
 After completion of this course, students will have an understanding of what kind of work is required for each type of craft.
 Having a strong foundation gives students depth of knowledge and the experience to be flexible for various career opportunities, and insight into the types of crafts, which are the most rewarding for them.

 The Career Track is a specifically focused training program offering a first-of-its-kind opportunity for students to study with industry professionals in one of the following areas:

 Upholstery/Drapery (Local 44)

 Greens (Local 44)